Tuillourenco/UofT/Data Analytics Bootcamp/Module 11/UFOs/README.md

 ### Summary:

 In summarizing, there was realized the necessity of some future adjustments and improvements regarding the drawbacks of the design and recommendations for further development.
-Chasing to take the challenge to a new stage, it's recommendable:
+After reviewing the app.js file, the filtered data wasn't working correctly when deploying the website for the first time; some adjustments were made to question 9.
+Chasing to take the challenge to a new stage, the team has recommended the following improvements:

 a) Drawbacks:
 - The filters don't provide auto-complete spellings, and when searching, the field is "case-sensitive," one aspect that is outdated and may cause unsatisfactory from the user-end.